What is sustainability in construction and civil engineering?

 - Releases of wastes and pollutants into water, ground and atmosphere.

 Sustainability assessment of construction projects is essential to the fact that it does not create any harmful effects on the living ecosystem while optimizing the cost of construction.
 This is to ensure the availability of resources for the future generations.
-Following are the important construction activities which have large impacts on sustainability in construction and civil engineering:

 There are many harmful impacts of using river sand and mining of gravels and a detailed study is required to list all the negative impacts.
 The use of alternate building materials can reduce the impact of this on environment.